Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.md

 **Data Collection:**

+* Requires sudo permissions for the UID under which the Nextcloud application runs
 * Runs Nextcloud `occ config:list` via sudo to determine the installed version
 * Queries the [endoflife.date API](https://endoflife.date/) for Nextcloud lifecycle data
 * Caches the API response in a local SQLite database to reduce API calls